Hamoukar: Proto-urban settlement

+During these Late Chalcolithic 1 and 2 periods (LC1-2), Khirbat al-Fakhar already reached a massive size of 300 ha, or larger than Uruk itself at the same time.

 Earliest urban warfare

-Excavation work undertaken in 2005 and 2006 showed that Hamoulkar was destroyed around 3500 BC.
+Excavation work undertaken in 2005 and 2006 showed that Hamoukar was destroyed around 3500 BC.
 This may be the evidence of the earliest urban warfare attested so far in the archaeological record of the Near East.
 Slings and thousands of clay bullets have been found, indicating a siege, along with widespread signs of destruction.
 The force responsible for the destruction is uncertain though the city may have fallen victim to the Uruk expansion from the south as the next occupation layer is of the Uruk civilization.
 Contained excavations in 2008 and 2010 tried to expand on that.